LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The electronics consist of the magnetic field sensor and the electrical interface to connect it to a (+pc) in the form of a microcontroller.

 The focus is on utilising existing microcontroller development and evaluation boards, which already integrate all the components required for basic operation.
 This not only enabled a time-saving implementation, but also ensured a cost-efficient realisation.
+A *Raspberry Pi Pico* and a *STM32F4* are used as an computer-sensor interface for this thesis, which are populare, cost-effective and simple to implement.

 All the necessary components and their circuitry are recorded on a (+pcb) shown in figure \ref{1D_sensor_schematic_and_circuit_board.png} and subsequently manufactured.
 In addition, footprints are provided for various sensor (+ic) packages.
 By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts on top of the sensor (+ic)s.
+These hole are necessary for later adaptions and sensor changes.

 Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
 This enables subsequent multi-sensor synchronization and also offers options for later extensions.
 This functionality opens up the possibility of synchronising data from different sensors to achieve precise and coherent measurement results.
 Overall, this integrated approach represents an effective solution for the flexible evaluation of sensors and helps to optimise the development process.